-Big data world comes with big challenges and even more challenging is tuning the big data development application for optimal performance.
+Big data world comes with big challenges and even more challenging is tuning the Big data world comes with big challenges and even more challenging is tuning the big data development services for optimal performance.
 Apache Spark is a fast parallel processing framework but bad design elements or bad configuration could take away the powers of this strong framework.
 In this article, we will look into various things that should be consider before working with spark.

 Partition is the logical division of data distributed across various nodes in a cluster.
 By default, spark automatically creates a partition for each HDFS block (~64MB).
 Although, we can change the size and number of partitions based on our application but having too many partitions could result in small partitions with no data or less data and having too few partitions could result in under-utilized resources thus affecting the performance adversely.

 If we have 20 cores in our cluster, then recommended tasks/partitions per core is 2-3.
 One way to change the number of partitions is by passing the second argument to spark transformations.
 For example,